BAMresearch/aRTist-handbook/docs/_sources/tutorial_virtual_scene.rst.txt

     The *aRT*\ ist window with a blank scene.

 *aRT*\ ist's standard coordinate system is shown in :numref:`standardCoordinateSystem`.
 The detector is placed at the origin of the world coordinate system.
-The source is located at a positive point somewhere along the *z* axis.
-For a standard CT set-up, the axis of rotation would point in the direction of the *y* axis.
+The source is located at a positive point somewhere along the *Z* axis.
+For a standard CT set-up, the axis of rotation would point in the direction of the *Y* axis.

 .. _standardCoordinateSystem:
 .. figure:: pictures/coordinate-system.png